bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/applications.rst

 ^^^^^^^^^^^^^^^^^^

 The **Application detail** page shows information similar to the Dashboard but specifically for the chosen application.
-In this page, you can change the active environment, the :ref:`engine-cockpit-security-system`, start or stop the application and edit the application's configuration settings.
+In this page, you can change the :ref:`engine-cockpit-security-system`, start or stop the application and edit the application's configuration settings.

 If you want to deploy a project, click on the :guilabel:`Deployment` button and select